Coaching Staff

 Johnathan Beldin – Coach, USSA Level 100

 On snow shortly before his first birthday, Johnathan found his way to the sport of ski racing with Wilmot Ski Team when he was eight.
-It did not take long for him to fall in love with the sport and was an
+It did not take long for him to fall in love with the sport and was an active team member until he graduated high school.

-After 10 years of racing very successful racing in WIJARA, USSA Central Region II, and FIS Mid-Am series events, Johnathan attended the University of Notre Dame and retired from racing after the USCSA Central Championship his freshman year.
+After 10 years of very successful racing in WIJARA, USSA Central Region II, and FIS Mid-Am series events, Johnathan attended the University of Notre Dame and retired from competitive racing after the USCSA Central Championship his freshman year.

 Ashley Childress – Coach